PhD Faculty Supervisors

 As you consider your initial research question, we encourage you to read the biographies and research profiles of the faculty members who specialize in your area of interest.
 The San José State University faculty supervise the students’ research and provide one-on-one mentoring.

 Anthony Bernier, Professor—AB (UC–Berkeley), MLIS (UC–Berkeley), MA (UC–Irvine), PhD (UC–Irvine).
 Doctoral supervision: information use; education for LIS, management & leadership, youth services.
 Specific focus: public libraries; critical youth studies; history, library design and architecture.
-Research Profile
+See Research Profile.

 Sandra Hirsh, Professor and Associate Dean for Academics, College of Professional and Global Education —BS (UCLA), MLIS (University of Michigan), PhD (UCLA).
 Doctoral supervision: information use; education for library and information science.
 Specific focus: information seeking behavior; global studies of information use; online learning.
 See Research Profile.

-Kristen Radsliff Rebmann, Professor—BS (Biology; Saint Joseph College), MLIS (Library & Information Science; San José State University), PhD (Communication; University of California,San Diego).
+Kristen Rebmann, Professor—BS (Biology; Saint Joseph College), MLIS (Library & Information Science; San José State University), PhD (Communication; University of California,San Diego).
 Doctoral supervision: community-based research; qualitative research methods; literacy and learning design.
 Specific focus: interventions to support technology integration, learning in distance and informal learning environments; relationships between information behavior and human development.
-[See Research Profile.]
+See Research Profile.

-Deborah Hicks, Assistant Professor—BA (University of King’s College), MA (York Univeristy), MLIS (Dalhousie University), PhD (University of Alberta).
+Deborah Hicks, Assistant Professor—BA (University of King’s College), MA (York University), MLIS (Dalhousie University), PhD (University of Alberta).
 Doctoral supervision: LIS as a profession; leadership and management; values and ethics of LIS.
 Specific focus: professional identity of information professionals; public and academic libraries; ethical decision-making; online professional communication.
-[See Research Profile.]
+See Research Profile.

 Virginia Tucker, Assistant Professor—BA (Stanford University), MLS (University of California at Berkeley), PhD (Queensland University of Technology).
 Doctoral Supervision: information retrieval, advanced search, online learning, threshold concepts.
 See Research Profile.